ybalgir/Derivative_Pricing/README.md

 # Derivative Pricing

-  The purpose of this public repository is just to give a dea of the underlying concept The accompanying code can be provided, if requested from Yuri Balgir (ybalgir@live.com).
+  The purpose of this public repository is just to give a small demo of the underlying concept.
+  The accompanying code will be provided if needed.

+  Yuri Balgir
+  (ybalgir@live.com)
+  +44 7906 149 320